Skip to main content Skip to navigation

 apaaccred@apa.org

 We are offering affordable services for child, adolescent and adult clients seeking therapy and assessment.
-Services will be offered on-site or via tele-health.
-For tele-health services clients must be located in the state of Washington or Idaho.

 Research study for families of children with autism spectrum disorder (ASD), ages 10-17.
 Some participating families may be asked to partake in a Zoom-based intervention.
 Interested?
 Click here